KnightHawk3/BARBlog/src/posts/talent.md

 ---
-title: "Shitty new talent!"
+title: "Awesome new talent!"
 date: "2017-10-11"
 ---

 Signed a new band!
-They suck!